daktronics/cef-mixer/README.md

 ```

 # Room for Improvement
-A future update should allow the client application to perform SendBeginFrame.
+A future update should allow the client application to perform SendBeginFrame by adding a new method to CEF's public interface.

 [demo1]: https://user-images.githubusercontent.com/2717038/36959722-2af057e8-2009-11e8-94a4-fd556f832001.png "Cefmixer Demo"